Xebec19/in.co.rohankumarthakur.blog/blog/upload-to-s3-in-go.md

 ![set resource and actions](/img/utsig-set-resource-and-permissions.png)

-5. In the Resources section, input the ARN (Amazon Resource Name) of your S3 bucket.
+5. In the Resources section, input the ARN (Amazon Resource Name) of your S3 bucket opposite the bucket label.
 You can find the ARN in the properties section of the bucket.

 ![arn](/img/utsig-arn.png)